martianatwork/node-eloquent/README.md

 ```
 npm install @phpixel/node-eloquent --save

-//if using mysql driver
+//if using mysql driver this is peer dependency any way
 npm install mysql --save
 ```

 ### Setup

 You must set the following environment variables in your app.
-We recommend creating a `.env` file and using [dotenv](https://github.com/motdotla/dotenv)
+We recommend creating a `.env` file and using [dotenv](https://github.com/motdotla/dotenv) (this is a peer dependency)

 ```
 DB_DRIVER=mysql